charlie-j/starter-academic/content/publication/bdkjm-sp-21/index.fr.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: An interactive prover for protocol verification in the computational model (To appear)
+title: An interactive prover for protocol verification in the computational model
 subtitle: ''
 summary: ''
 authors: